logseq/docs/pages/Whiteboard.md

 platform:: [[Desktop]]
 alias:: Whiteboards

+- #+BEGIN_NOTE
+  This feature is not available on a stable release yet as it is currently in alpha.
+It can only be downloaded separately by alpha testers.
+  #+END_NOTE
 - # Usage
 	- [[Whiteboards]] is a toggleable feature that can be activated in [[Settings]] under the `Features` tab. collapsed:: true